ChiaWeiKuo/chiaweikuo.github.io/_pages/Animation.md

 This section includes the two-phase flow simulation animations I made during my PhD studies.

-# 1. Simulating the breakup of a liquid droplet into gas
+# 1. Secondary breakup of a liquid droplet
 - This is my self-practice project.
 - Date: 2018-07-11